Home / Blog / Chrome Tab Limit

 Pro features: Unlimited snapshots, bulk restore, Google Drive backup, 5 Chrome profiles, dark theme

-Saving and closing groups lets you keep a much larger saved collection while keeping fewer tabs active.
+Saving and closing groups lets you keep a larger saved collection while keeping fewer tabs active.
 You might have 200 tabs saved across several groups but only 15 loaded at any time.
 Your system only has to support those 15 active tabs.
 The other 185 sit as snapshots instead of live pages.

 Combine with Memory Saver for active tabs